 At St White's School, all staff are alert to other events that can lead to learning difficulties or wider mental health difficulties, such as bullying or bereavement.
 Such events will not always lead to children having SEN but it can have an impact on wellbeing and sometimes this can be severe.
 The school has a no tolerance attitude to bullying and has robust systems in place to address any concerns that parents or children may have, which prevent problems escalating.
 In case of other mental health difficulties, the School works closely with parents in the first instance to offer coordinated support at school and at home, for example, through the use of visual timetables and advice on sleep patterns and home/school comment books or additional meetings to share celebrations from school and home.
-The school also offers Therapeutic Story Writing groups.
-In addition, the school's Family Support Worker offers a range of counselling techniques including Lego Therapy and Therapeutic Drawing.
-The offer of counselling from Teens in Crisis is also part of the school's Early Help offer.
-In some cases, the school also refers children and/or families to the Children and Young Person's Service (CYPS), or provides Sand Tray Therapy in school, to offer a greater level of support if necessary.
+In addition, the school's Family Support Worker and other members of staff including our

+ELSA (Emotional Literacy Support Assistant) offer a range of counselling techniques including Lego Therapy and Therapeutic Drawing.
+The offer of support from young Minds Matter (formally Trailblazers) and counselling from Teens in Crisis is also part of the school's Early Help offer.
+In some cases, the school also refers children and/or families to the Children and Young Person's Service (CYPS), or provides Sand Tray, Art or Play Therapy in school, to offer a greater level of support if necessary.
 These measures ensure that appropriate provision is made for a child's short-term needs in order to prevent problems escalating.
 Where there are long-lasting difficulties schools considers whether the child might have SEN.